 However, keep in mind, this method isn’t something we would recommend.
 As fun as it may be to blast the music through a powerful sound system until you can no longer hear the engine and wind roar, it’s not exactly safe.
 While driving relies primarily upon sight, hearing is just as important.
 So, entirely canceling outside noise might be counterproductive.
 Some sounds you must hear, like the warning honks of other drivers.

-- Remove all moving objects like keys and phones from your dashboard.
+- Remove all loose items like keys and phones from your dashboard.
 The engine vibrations will make them produce additional noise

 - Secure all mobile parts of your car, like the cup holders, so they don’t vibrate

 - Make sure you leave no gaps while soundproofing or insulating your vehicle